Creating a scoped-down Salesforce account

 2. You need to uncheck everything except the following:

-• "API Enabled" under "Administrative Permissions"
+• "API Enabled" under "System Permissions"

-• "Edit Events" under "General User Permissions"
+• "Edit Events" under "System Permissions"

 • "Accounts", "Contacts", "Leads", and "Opportunities" under "Standard Object Permissions"